 You can view a total of how many hours are allocated over a period of time.
 This can be done per person, project, or company.

-Tasks will only appear in the overview if they have estimated time set and are within the date range set by the filter.
+In the Planning area, select the Overview tab from the horizontal menu.
+Tasks will only appear in the Overview if they have estimated time set and are within the date range set by the filter.

 - Project - the number of projects the user's estimated time is spread over:

 - Tasks - the number of tasks the user's estimated time is spread over:

 - Blue - active tasks

 - Note: Only tasks within the selected timeframe that have estimated time will be included.

 - Estimated - total cumulative estimated hours on the included tasks the user is assigned to within the selected date range.